pmkhoa/khoapham.me/content/blog/2018-retrospective.md

 # The Good

 ## Family
-The whole family went through unexpected events very bravely together.
+The whole family went through an unexpected event together very bravely.
 This has helped us to love, grow and understand the important of family.

-I couldn't thank enough for my wife devoting herself to give our best to our children.
+- I couldn't thank enough for my wife devoting herself to give our best to the children.
 She's always patient, gentle and thoughtful.
-My daughter started kindergarten in 2018, we were so nervous when taking her to school the first day.
-It turned out parents seem to easily overreact things comparing to children, Sophia coped very well with school.
-She made new friends, learnt ton of new things.
-It has been only 4 months, but she could read some children books by herself and draw and make up stories.
-My son is indeed a mommy boy.
+- My daughter started kindergarten in 2018, we were so nervous when taking her to school the first day.
+It turned out parents seem to easily overreact things comparing to children.
+She coped very well with school, made new friends, learnt ton of new things.
+It has been only 4 months, but she could read some children books by herself, draw and make up stories.
+- My son also started pre-school this year.
 For his first day at pre-school, he cried almost the whole time.
 It took him for a month to stop crying.
-He's bright, and can learn things very quickly.
-It's rare to see my my kids sharing and playing together, but when they do, it's such a blessing!
-My parents-in-law have always been willing to help us when we need, I'm so thankful for that.
-My parents are still living in Vietnam.
-I miss them very much and wish I can spend more time with them.
+He's bright and can learn things very quickly.
+- It's such a blessing to see my kids playing together.

 ## Work
-There are lot of opportunities and challenges at work.
+There has been lot of opportunities and challenges at work.
 I left Cambia (Healthsparq) for over a year working there.
 I realized that I love working in a fast pace start-up environment instead.
-Which is lead me to join Nike Valiant Labs, a hub spot for building startups at Nike.
-It's been really fun to meet new people and working on a excited projects.
-I join the team as a <b>Senior Application Engineering</b> with more focus on the UX, and UI side.
+Therefore, I joint Nike Valiant Labs, a hub spot for building innovation technologies at Nike.
+It's been really fun to meet new people and working on excited projects.
+I join the team as a <b>Senior Application Engineering</b> with more focus on the UX and UI.
 I also had great time working with new technologies such as: GraphQL, Serverless, AWS Lamda, AWS Elastic Beanstalk, Server side rendering with React, Styled Components, Node and Express...

 #### Joyn.co
-My first project at the Nike is to help leading the front-end team to build the user experience for Joyn.co (https://joyn.co), a community fitness that help instructors can easily setup their classes and let students sign up through the platform easily.
+My first project was to lead the front-end team to build the user experience for Joyn.co (https://joyn.co), a community fitness that help instructors can easily setup their classes and let people sign up through the application easily.
 We developed the application for 4 months and launched the beta and then pilot in 8 months.
 Unfortunately, we had to pivot into different direction and decided to shutdown Joyn for 8 months running it, but we've learnt so much from it.
 For now we're keeping an eye on the online content based for fitness.

 #### Resku
-The other project that I'm helping now is Resku (https://resku.co).
-We're selling a more affordable Nike shoes (from returned or cosmetically flawed shoes.)
-This has been gaining great traction from the market, and I'm excited for its future.
+The other project that I'm working now is Resku (https://resku.co), an e-commerce site for selling affordable Nike shoes (either returned or cosmetically flawed shoes.)
+This has been gaining great traction from the market and I'm excited for its future.

 ## Side Projects
 The work at Nike always kept me busy, but to stay fresh I also enjoyed on